 I love carrot cake, and I could totally convince myself it’s practically a salad.
 So my lunch would be carrot cake.

 My main course for dinner would be a classic vanilla crème brule – one in a thin ramekin with a nice size diameter so there is a proper brule to crème ratio.
 I like the crispy burnt sugar in every bite.
-One the side, I’d have John & Kira’s Chocolate Figs
+One the side, I’d have John & Kira’s Chocolate Figs. Two pieces, please.

 What’s your dream menu for National Dessert Day?